VladBurlacu/DatingWebsite/readme.md

     - [ ] Point the domain name to the Heroku server's IP address

 ### Note: This is a work in progress, and as such, I will continuously update this file.
+### Thoughts: After logging in, send the user to a dashboard where they have access to all the options available on the website.
+Here the user can also choose to start matching with others